dotnet-presentations/eshop-app-workshop/README.md

 ### Using Windows and Visual Studio

-If you're on Windows and using Visual Studio, you must use [Visual Studio 2022 Preview](https://visualstudio.com/preview) (version 17.10.0 Preview 5.0 or later).
+If you're on Windows and using Visual Studio, you must use [Visual Studio 2022 Preview](https://visualstudio.com/preview) (version 17.12.0 or later).
 The preview version of Visual Studio 2022 is safe to install side-by-side with the release version.
-We recommend using Visual Studio 2022 Preview if you're on Windows as it includes support for working with .NET Aspire projects.

 > Note: When installing Visual Studio you only need to install the `ASP.NET and web development` workload.